Scylacops

 Scylacops (meaning "face that tears") is an extinct genus of Gorgonopsia.
 It was first named by Broom in 1913, and contains two species, S. bigendens, and S. capensis.
 Its fossils have been found in South Africa and Zambia.
 It is believed to be closely related to the Gorgonopsian Sauroctonus progressus.
 Scylacops was a moderately sized Gorgonopsid.

-Scylacops is an carnivorous therapsid, existing from 259.0 to 254.0 Ma.
+Scylacops is a carnivorous therapsid, existing from 259.0 to 254.0 Ma.
 S. bigendens was first described by Brink and James Kitching in 1953, although its original description was Sycocephalus bigendens.

 According to the paleobiology database Scylacops specimens have been found in the following locations in South Africa; Uitsspansfontein at Beaufort West, Dunedin, Wellwood, and Sondagsriviershoek.
 Scylacops is also known from Zambia.

 Systematics

 Although there have been multiple alignments for Scylacops within Gorgonopsidae starting with Broom's original declaration that Scylacops is “allied with Gorgonops torous,” morphological similarities point to it as a close relative of Sauroctonus progressus.
 Battail & Surkov described Gorgonopsinae a subfamily of Gorgonopsidae.
 However, now only Rubidgeinae is recognized as a sub-family of Gorgonopsidae.
 Because Battail & Surkov diagnosed Scylacops as Gorgonopsinae, a description of Gorgonopsinae is warranted.
 Gorgonopsinae is diagnosed by a thin zygomatic arch, a ventrally extended edge of posterior cranial roof, an often present preparietal and a post temporal fossa oriented horizontally.
 Because of the research and analysis of Battail & Surkov, a phylogeny which includes Scylacops as sister Sauroctonus to can be inferred.

 Because of Scylacops’ relationships in the Therapsid clade.
 Broom describes the key morphological differences between Gorgonopsia and Therocephalia.
 Gorgonopsia have a broad parietal region vs a narrow one in Therocephalians.
 Gorgonopsians have a preparietal while Therocephalians do not.
 Gorgonopsians have a large post frontal while Therocephalians have a small one.
 Gorgonopsians have a single true vomer while Therocephalians have a pair of prevomers.
 Gorgonopsians have strong mandible symphysis while Therocephalians have loosely articulated jaws.
 Gorgonopsians have an angular with a deep grove while they are perforated in Therocephalians.

-Analysis showing cyclical growth in cortical fibrolamellar bone tissue in Scylacops and gorgonopsians as a whole is one reason they are considered more distantly related to crown Mammilla.
-Early–Middle Triassic non-mammalian cynodonts Cynognathus and Early Jurassic Tritylodon exhibit rapid, sustained growth and are placed closer to crown Mammilla.
+Analysis shows cyclical growth in cortical fibrolamellar bone tissue in Scylacops.
+Early–Middle Triassic non-mammalian cynodonts Cynognathus and Early Jurassic Tritylodon exhibit rapid, sustained growth and are placed closer to crown Mammalia.